TeamDevDev/course-assessment-fall-2024/tokens.md

 different module of the course.
 Students may also not use a token to pay to revise a blog post that they wrote in a team-based fashion.

-This means that students may not revise the blog post that appears on the course web site or the source code their team implemented as a part of the long-term software engineering project.

 5) Students who complete this form so that they can "pay" a token to finish missing work for a project must bear in mind that they must abide by the specific rules for that assignment as they work on it.
 For instance, this means